-For grain production, KHC recommends New West Genetics hybrid and open pollinated varieties for maximum yield and professional agronomic support.
+For grain production, KHC recommends New West Genetics hybrid and open pollinated varieties for maximum yield.
 Reach out to request a seed catalog and pricing information from New West Genetics

-Depending on your desired outcomes and growing conditions, there may be other good options in hemp seed genetics.
+Depending on desired outcomes and growing conditions, there are several good options available for hemp genetics.
 Research, recommendations and varietal specific data for grain, fiber and hurd production are also available through the multi-state hemp variety trials.
-Connect with KHC for more detailed information on genetic varieties recommended for fiber production, other uses and geographies..
+Connect with KHC for more detailed information on genetic varieties recommended for fiber production and other uses.